artus9033/HTML-Table-To-CSV/README.md

-# HTML Tablo To CSV
+# HTML Table To CSV

 # What's this?
 This project is a lightweight Javascript library for exporting and importing data from HTML tables to CSV files.